rakbarca10/SPIN-WHEEL/README.md

 ##INITIAL  DEVELOPER
 Douglas McKechie https://github.com/zarocknz

-##FURTHER DEVELOPES BY RAKSHITH ON 07-06-2020
+##FURTHER DEVELOPES BY RAKSHITH ON 07-06-2020 https://github.com/rakbarca10
+VIEW IT ON THIS SITE
+Tacos-SpinTheWheel.epizy.com